weidil/Algorithms/README.md

 # Algorithms
 some interesting algorithms.
-Ideas were from online sources. just for study purpose
+Ideas were from online sources. just for study purpose.
+Language: Python
 ## BFS
 Breadth-first search
 ## DFS